Distributed by Merz North America

 Arterial Embolism: Stroke, transient ischemic attack, myocardial infarction, and impaired cardiac function have been reported in close temporal relationship with polidocanol administration.
 These events may be caused by air embolism when using the product foamed with room air (high nitrogen concentration) or thromboembolism.
 The safety and efficacy of polidocanol foamed with room air has not been established and its use should be avoided.

 Accidental injection into an artery can cause severe necrosis, ischemia or gangrene.

 Care should be taken in intravenous needle placement and the smallest effective volume at each injection site should be used.
-If intra-arterial injection of polidocanol occurs, consult a vascular surgeon immediately.
+If injection of polidocanol into an artery occurs, consult a vascular surgeon immediately.

 Maintain compression for 2 to 3 days after treatment of spider veins and for 5 to 7 days for reticular veins, or as directed by your Healthcare Provider.
 For extensive varicosities, longer compression treatment with compression bandages or a gradient compression stocking of a higher compression class is recommended.
 Post-treatment compression is necessary to reduce the risk of deep vein thrombosis.

 ADVERSE REACTIONS: In clinical studies, the following adverse reactions were observed after using Asclera® and were more common with Asclera® than placebo: injection site hematoma, injection site irritation, injection site discoloration, injection site pain, injection site itching, injection site warmth, neovascularization, injection site clotting.